Engaged Student

 Honors Program

-For select students dedicated to getting more out of their educations, the Honors Program provides a place to pursue intellectual challenges and personal excellence.
-Members of this community of friendship and learning enjoy special opportunities in and outside of the classroom.
+For select students dedicated to getting more out of their education, the Honors Program provides a place to pursue intellectual challenges and personal excellence.

 The Honors Program at Assumption seeks applications from excellent students who aim, also, to become excellent thinkers, professionals, citizens, and human beings.